BryanWilhite/Blog/2016-12/Working in markdown, leaving behind typing a typeface.md

 pandoc test.html -o test.md --parse-raw
 ```

 This is an attempt to convert HTML to Markdown.
+I have not tried this bit yet.
+As of this writing, the HTML you see in [this post is generated from markdown in my GitHub repository](https://github.com/BryanWilhite/Blog/blob/master/2016-12/Working%20in%20markdown%2C%20leaving%20behind%20typing%20a%20typeface.md).